 Talk to your GP if you have a family history of cancer and are concerned about your prostate cancer risk.

-You might also find it helpful to read our booklet Cancer genetics - how cancer sometimes runs in families.
-See page 126 for details of how to order it.
+We have more information in our booklet Cancer genetics - how cancer sometimes runs in families (see page 112).

 Body weight and diet